Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-wbr-html-tag-and-why-do-i-need-it.md

 So, a straightforward explanation of the <wbr> tag in HTML stands for a work break.
 It doesn't mean it will break every time, but it will break every time it needs to.

-You might think, huh, but CSS can do this as well using `word-break: break-all` and yes, that will work but we will have zero control.
+You might think, huh, but CSS can do this using `word-break: break-all`, and yes, that will work, but we will have zero control.

 To quickly show you the difference:

 ![wbr vs css](https://cdn.hashnode.com/res/hashnode/image/upload/v1607059142377/q1f2sTA5U.png)

-As you can see right away the `<wbr>` version is way more readable because we control where it breaks!
+As you can see right away, the `<wbr>` version is way more readable because we control where it breaks!
 The `CSS` solution will just break every time.

 Of course, you can't go and edit every content piece on your website, but I find this method super useful for headers!

 ## How the HTML <wbr> tag works

-It's super easy to use this tag, we simply place it in the long word where it might have a breakpoint!
+It's super easy to use this tag.
+We simply place it in the long word where it might have a breakpoint!

 ```html
 super<wbr />long<wbr />word<wbr />that<wbr />needs<wbr />to<wbr />break<wbr />better